Samuelsen1/Sample-2/Postman-Guide.md

 <img src="https://github.com/Samuelsen1/Few-Important-Pics/blob/main/enterpost.jpeg?raw=true" alt="Postman screen with a pointer on URL" width="800"/>

 5. Click **Send** to proceed.
-   > If successful, you will see a document window which gives you these options:
+   > If successful, you will see a document window which may appear in a smaller portion.
+To increase the size, point your cursor at the border line at the top of the document window  and drag it upwards.
+ (include image)

+You'll see options:
    > - View in code: JSON (Default), XML, HTML, JavaScript, Raw, Hex and Base64.
-   > - Preview the content.
+   > - Preview
    > - Visualise
    > - Copy
    > - Search, etc
+   (include image)
 6. Tap the symbol **∨** adjacent to **Send** on the same button to save and download.
 <img src="https://github.com/Samuelsen1/Few-Important-Pics/blob/main/sendpost.jpeg?raw=true" alt="Postman screen with Send button marked" width="800"/>